Improving your page speed will have the greatest impact on the 2021 update

 This can be a pretty significant problem for users.
 For example, if are trying to cancel out of a purchase, and right above “Cancel Purchase” there’s another button that says “Buy Now.”
 Image going to click “Cancel Purchase” and the page suddenly shifts and you end up clicking “Buy Now.”
 At the very least it’s annoying and in the worst-case scenario, you’ve just made a non-refundable purchase.

-We know that CWVs are used to measure a good user experience and that CWV scores will influence rankings.
-BUT we still don’t exactly know how much this is going to influence rankings.
+We know that CWVs are used to measure a good user experience and that CWV scores will influence rankings, at least to some extent.

 YES, CWVs WILL influence rankings.